nikitavoloboev/data/macOS/apps/iterm.md

 Where `la` is some project I am working on.

-I then use [this workflow](https://github.com/isometry/alfred-tty) to quickly switch between many tty sessions:
+I then use [this workflow](https://github.com/isometry/alfred-tty) to quickly switch between active tty sessions:
 ![](https://i.imgur.com/WSRgeum.png)

 ## Links